We've independently reviewed this article to make sure it's as accurate as we can make it.

 Are you having a hard time comparing tower fans vs pedestal fans?

 Don’t worry, you’re not alone.
-Understanding the differences between these fans can be a bit challenging, especially because there’s often a lack of information out there.
+Understanding the differences between these fans can be a bit challenging.

 Luckily, you’ve come to the right place for answers.

-Pedestal fans are ideal for larger areas, as they can provide a more powerful airflow, while tower fans offer a more targeted cooling.
-In this article, we’ll delve into other differences between these fans, including height, price, noise, features, and more.
+Pedestal fans are ideal for larger areas, as they provide a more powerful airflow.
+On the other hand, tower fans offer a more targeted cooling.
+This article will explore other differences between them, including height, price, noise, features, and more.

 #1 Height

-Since pedestal fans blow all their air from a height, they can be placed behind objects, such as a couch.
-Couple this with a remote, and you have a subtle but powerful air source.
+Since pedestal fans blow all their air from a height, they can be placed behind objects like a couch.
+Couple this with a remote and a subtle but powerful air source.

 Tower fans, on the other hand, are made to sit in front of you.

-Because their airflow reaches from the floor upwards, they can’t be placed behind anything.
-This makes them much more suited to being placed a few feet from where you’re sitting.
+Because their airflow reaches from the floor upwards, tower fans can’t be placed behind anything, making them much more suited to being placed a few feet away from where you’re sitting.

 #2 Power